htinlinnag1993/task-management-rest-api/README.md

 - [ ] **Delete a task** as these roles: *a manager, a non-owner technician & the task owner technician*.

 ## Next Steps:
+- **Notification Feature**:
-- **Notification Feature**: For notifying a manager in a non-blocking async manner when the task is performed by the technician.
+  -  For notifying a manager in a non-blocking async manner when the task is performed by the technician.
   - This can be done in several different ways such as through web-sockets or using message-queue system such as RabbitMQ with pub/sub design.
+- **Dockerizing**:
-- **Dockerizing**: Containerize the whole app with a couple of different services(MySQL, NodeJS server & MongoDB or Redis service) within the container.
+  - Containerize the whole app with a couple of different services(MySQL, NodeJS server & MongoDB or Redis service) within the container.
-- **JWT Authentication, Session Persistance & Invalidation**: Adding a session key-value pair datastore such as MongoDB or Redis for this.
+- **JWT Authentication, Session Persistance & Invalidation**:
+  - Adding a session key-value pair datastore such as MongoDB or Redis for this.
+- **Database Seeding**:
-- **Database Seeding**: Seed the database using factory design pattern to seed the database for testing.
+  - Seed the database using factory design pattern programmatically to seed the database for testing.
-- **Set up Linting, typescript & Pre-Commit/Pre-Submit Hooks on PullRequests for CI/CD**: Set up eslinting for code-styling, set up typescript support for type-checking and pre-Commit/pre-Submit hooks on pull requests for CI/CD.
+- **Set up Linting, typescript & Pre-Commit/Pre-Submit Hooks on PullRequests for CI/CD**:
+  - Set up eslinting for code-styling, set up typescript support for type-checking and pre-Commit/pre-Submit hooks on pull requests for CI/CD.
 This static analysis will help us achieve less bugs, less runtime errors and less system runtime.
 We will have a better smoother CI/CD workflow and achieve higher availability in our system.